uogbuji/amara3-xml/pylib/uxml/README.md

+Amara has revved to 4.0, now combining amara.xml and amara.iri.
+The package/project name has reverted to simple `amara`, and is now maintained at https://github.com/OoriData/Amara.
+This will be the new locus for my dev and maintenance work, so I recommend working with that instead.

 # Amara 3 XML

 Python 3 tools for processing [MicroXML](http://www.w3.org/community/microxml/), a simplification of XML.
 Amara 3 XML implements the MicroXML data model, and allows you to parse into this from tradiional XML and MicroXML.